Skip to content

 Please contact us at consult@nersc.gov if you want to build Horovod for your private build.

-On Perlmutter, we provide NVIDIA GPU Cloud (NGC) containers, with a few extra packages added for convenience.
-They are named like nersc/tensorflow:ngc-22.09-tf2-v0.
+On Perlmutter, we provide nersc/tensorflow shifter images based on NVIDIA GPU Cloud (NGC) containers, with a few extra packages added for convenience.
+They are named like nersc/tensorflow:24.06.01 with the 24.06 tag referring to the coresponding NGC tag.

 srun shifter python my_python_script.py

-On Perlmutter, best performance for multi-node distributed training is achieved via usage of the nccl-2.15 or nccl-2.18 shifter modules, for CUDA 11 and CUDA 12 containers respectively, along with the default gpu shifter module.
+On Perlmutter, best performance for multi-node distributed training is achieved via usage of the NCCL shifter modules, along with the default gpu shifter module.
+Please refer to the NCCL shifter modules page to identify the correct argument for your container.

 pip install netCDF --user